OrangeObst/Balancing_Robot/README.md

     - Motor step count

 * **Web Interface**

-    - The server starts as soon as the main.py is run.
     - Open a browser and navigate to `http://<robot-ip>:5000/`.
     - Use the web interface to:
         - Monitor live data and graphs.